jsverse/transloco-keys-manager/README.md

 transloco-keys-manager find -a
 ```

 - `emitErrorOnExtraKeys`: Emit an error and exit the process if extra keys were found (default is `false`)
+Extra keys are keys that exist in your translations but are no usages of them in the code.

 ```
 transloco-keys-manager find --emit-error-on-extra-keys